JaguarSploit/WiFi-DoS/README.md

-# DDoS Script
+# WiFi DoS
  - Easy setup and UI
  - Start attack within a minute

 ## About this Script
-<p>This script makes it very simple for an attacker to perform DDoS attack.
-Just type in the IP and port and you're all set!</p>
+<p>This script makes it very simple for an attacker to perform a WiFi DoS attack.
+Just type in the MAC address and you're all set!</p>

 # How to run the project? :thinking: